 Despite being unnecessarily complicated-sounding jargon (typical investment industry), pound cost averaging is actually very simple.
-In fact, if you have a Direct Debit set up into your investment account, you're already doing it!
+In fact, if you have a Direct Debit set up to pay into your investment account each month, you're already doing it!

 What are the benefits of pound cost averaging?

-In essence, sometimes you'll buy low, sometimes you'll buy high.
+In essence, sometimes you'll purchase investments at a low price, and sometimes you'll buy high.
 By buying investments in this way, you're not only forming a good saving habit, but there's also a better chance that you could iron out some of the bumps in the market.

 Depending on your approach to investing, you could automate it and leave it running.
-For example, by opening a Wealthify Stocks and Shares ISA, setting up a Direct Debit, and then letting our experts build and manage your investments for you.
+For example, you could do this by opening a Wealthify Stocks and Shares ISA, setting up a Direct Debit, and then letting our experts build you an Investment Plan and manage your investments for you.

 Could drip-feeding really iron out the bumps?

-For example, say you invested in a way that tracked the FTSE100, the 100 largest companies on the London Stock Exchange, on the 16th of February 2020 - by the 16th of March, this investment would have lost 30% – a considerable drop in just one month.
+For example, say you invested in a way that tracked the FTSE 100 (the 100 largest companies on the London Stock Exchange) on the 16th of February 2020 - by the 16th of March, this investment would have lost 30% – a considerable drop in just one month.

 Remember to think long term

-What's more, these amounts don't need to be as large to have an impact, which could make it much more manageable to fit in with your lifestyle and expenses.
+What's more, your drip-feeding amounts don't need to be as large to have an impact, which could make it much more manageable to fit in with your lifestyle and expenses.